15 Austrian Desserts You Must Try!

 Usually there will be plenty left afterwards, which is why they will be laid out in every family home and served to guest who visit in the days following the 24th of December.
 While there are plenty of different types of delicious cookies to choose from, Vanillekipferl are by far the most famous Christmas cookie: Shaped like a half-moon, which is rumored to have been inspired by the two Turkish sieges of Vienna, these Vanilla cookies covered in sugar are the perfect treat for any cold day.

 To make your very own Vanillekipferl, you’ll need flour, sugar, almonds, hazelnuts, butter egg yolks, and vanilla extract.
 But beware: while making the dough is easy enough, getting the shape right requires quite a bit of sensitivity.
-If you’d like to try your hand anyway, you can find the full recipe here.

 14. Buchteln (Austrian Yeast Buns)